 Upon receipt of an MLME-TDD-BF-TRAINING.request primitive, a DMG STA shall assume the role of TDD beamforming initiator and, based on the BFType parameter, shall perform TDD individual BF or TDD group BF training with the STA indicated by the PeerSTAAddress parameter according to the procedures defined in 10.43.11.
 This beamforming training shall start at the time indicated by the BeamformingStartTimestamp parameter.

-Upon receipt of the MLME-SCAN.request primitive with the ScanType parameter equal to TDD passive, a DMG STA shall passively scan for TDD SSW frames by sweeping its receiver antenna through all the receive sectors specified in ScanSectorIDList parameter while dwelling on each sector for a time equal to SectorDwellTime.
+Upon receipt of the MLME-SCAN.request primitive with the ScanType parameter equal to TDD passive, a DMG STA shall passively scan for TDD SSW frames by sweeping its receiver antenna through all the receive sectors specified in ScanSectorIDList parameter while dwelling on each sector for a time equal to SectorDwellTime according to procedure described in 10.43.11.3..
 This passive scan shall be performed through all channels specified within the ChannelList parameter.

+A STA that successfully performed scan and TDD beamforming training with a peer STA at the request of MLME-SCAN.request primitive shall issue an MLME-SCAN.confirm primitive containing all succesfuly received DMG Beacon frames that matching the desired SSID in the BSSDescriptionSet parameter of the corresponding MLME-SCAN.confirm primitive as described in 11.1.4.

 A STA that receives a MLME-TDD-BF-TRAINING.request primitive with BFRole parameter set to initiator and BFType parameter set to TDD Individual BF or TDD Group BF shall assume the initiator role and perform the TDD individual BF or TDD group BF procedure, respectively, defined in 10.43.11.
 The STA shall issue an MLME-TDD-BF-TRAINING.confirm primitive on completion of the requested TDD beamforming procedure after transmitting the last TDD SSW Ack frame with End of Training field set to 1.
 In the primitive, the STA shall set the parameters NumberOfTDDFeedbackPeers and TDDFeedbackResults according to the TDD Route element received from the responder.